 Welcome to The Sunday Letters Journal

-Hi…I’m Larry Maguire, Work & Organisational Psychologist in private practice and writer.
+Hi…I’m Larry Maguire, Work & Organisational Psychologist in private practice, writer and lecturer in psychology.
 I am a socialist in the very best sense of the word - a humanist socialist.
-I am for people and for freedom in life and work insofar as that is possible within the limits of any given culture.
-After all, to exist is to be bounded.
+I am for people and for freedom in life and work insofar as that is possible within the limits of our culture.

 I obtained my BA in psychology from Dublin Business School and my MSc in Work & Org Psychology from Dublin City University.
 I am a graduate member of the Psychological Society of Ireland and a member of The Association for Coaching.
 Thanks for coming over to check things out.